s-weigand/dotzshrc/README.md

 ### Linux

-`git clone https://github.com/s-weigand/dotzshrc.git && sudo bash dotzshrc/install.sh`
+`git clone https://github.com/s-weigand/dotzshrc.git && cd && sudo bash dotzshrc/install.sh`

 open new shell and all should be done :)